Observing cities as a complex system: How to analyse cities using complex systems

 }

-{ Building data opens new ways to observe cities and how they form a complex system.
+{ Building data opens new ways to observe cities and the complex systems they form.
 For example, when you walk through a neighbourhood, the buildings and houses often seem to be of similar height.
-Perhaps it is reasonable to think that if most of the structures of a neighbourhood are two to three stories tall, adding a much taller building would stand out and disrupt the visual flow of the area.
+Perhaps it is reasonable to think that if most of the structures in a neighbourhood are two to three stories tall, adding a much taller building would stand out and disrupt the area's visual flow.
 Conversely, if a neighbourhood consists mainly of high-rise buildings, a single-story house may look out of place.
-Although many reasons may explain why this may happen (such as zoning regulations, architectural styles, historical development, economic factors, and more), it is relevant to ask first if this is the case.
+Although many factors may explain why this happens (such as zoning regulations, architectural styles, historical development, economic factors, and more), it is relevant to first ask whether this is the case.
 Are neighbourhoods formed mostly of buildings of similar height? }

 { One way to answer this question is by using building data.
-Consider, for example, all buildings constructed in Vichy, France and their heights (Figure \ref{VichyFig}).
+Consider, for example, all buildings constructed in Vichy, France, and their heights (Figure \ref{VichyFig}).
 For building $j$, we express its height in metres as $h_j$ and its age in years as $g_j$.
 Then, for building $j$, we can find which one is closest to it, say $k$, and compute the difference between their heights $d_j = |h_j-h_k|$.
-If we compute this metric for all buildings, then we can analyse their distribution and compute some metrics, like the average.
+If we compute this metric for all buildings, we can analyse its distribution and compute metrics like the average.

 }